-Let’s begin by talking about some of the common essential oils used in this manner and why they are so great.
+Let’s explore a few of the common essential oils used in this manner and why they are so great.

 The most recommended essential oils for first aid include:

 Lavender is your essential oil first aid kit must-have.
-It can be used to disinfect wounds and burns, promote healing, and reduce scarring.
+Known as the “Swiss army knife” of essential oils, it can be used to disinfect wounds and burns, promote healing, and reduce scarring.
 Lavender is commonly used to help with inflammation from bug bites, bee stings, and sunburns, and is known for its antihistamine properties.

-Helichrysum Italicum is another first aid essential oil must-have.
+Helichrysum is another first aid essential oil must-have.
 It is commonly used as a painkiller due to its analgesic properties and is particularly helpful for treating bruises, sprains, and swelling.
-I have used it to stop bleeding in seconds.
-This is a very expensive oil, however it can be purchased already diluted in Tamanu oil (another great healing oil) for a more affordable price as Mother’s Touch.
+I have used it to stop bleeding in seconds, and have reduced bruising remarkably several times by applying it as soon as I was injured.

 Essential oils for first aid can be used in many ways.
 Making salves, creams, sprays, or simply diluting with a carrier oil and applying to an area of pain or swelling are a few ideas.
 One of my favorite ways to use essential oils for first aid is in a salve that can be applied to minor cuts, scrapes, or burns, or rubbed into a painful or swollen joint.
 The following recipe is one that I make and keep on hand at all times for these purposes.